 Ease of use will go a long way toward ensuring that the network management team actually maintains and uses the enterprise network monitoring product.
 It is not uncommon for a networking team to partially or completely abandon a monitoring system because it is too difficult to use and maintain, especially if there are other tools in place that overlap with some of the capabilities of the ENAMS product.

-The typical large enterprise has six to 10 network management tools in active use.
+Studies show the typical large enterprise has six to 10 network management tools in active use.
 Some report having as many as 25.
 An ENAMS can consolidate some of those tools and make the network management team more efficient and effective.
 But if the enterprise network monitoring product is too unwieldy, the networking team will continue to use those other tools.
 If the system does a poor job of alarm suppression, for instance, users will move away from the product.
 The failure of a single interface on a switch can trigger separate alarms for dozens of other managed objects that are dependent on the interface.
 If the network manager can't quickly drill down to the root cause of a problem because of alarm fatigue, the system won't be usable.

 Consequently, you should consider how much training an ENAMS product will require and how accessible and usable it will be by a wide variety of IT stakeholders.
 Many enterprises have assembled cross-domain IT operations groups, which use the same ENAMS product as network administrators.
-For example, products such as Entuity Network Monitor and Centerity Monitor do not require professional services for deployment, and they feature built-in automation for ease of use.
+For example, products such as Entuity Network Monitor and Centerity Monitor both boast that they do not require professional services for deployment, and they feature built-in automation for ease of use.
 Entuity builds topology maps and provides extensive reporting features.

 The strength of support and services from the vendor will also be important to consider, especially as it can influence how easy it is to keep the ENAMS product in sync with future product releases and software patches.
 HPE Intelligent Management Center, for example, supports ease of administration for cross-domain users.

 ENAMS criterion #4: Scalability and design